-Tree to 30 m.
-Bark dark grey and scaly.
-Branchlets (and immature growth) densely covered in pale orange-brown or tawny stellate tomentum; older branchlets spotted with pale lenticels.
-Leaves evergreen, 6–12 × 2–3.5 cm, narrowly oblanceolate to elliptic, lower surface covered with white or tawny stellate tomentum, secondary veins forming a prominent herring-bone pattern, 11–18 secondary veins on each side of the midrib, margins entire or finely serrated near the apex, apex acuminate; petiole 1–1.5 cm long and tawny-tomentose.
+Tree to 35 m.
+Bark smooth, greyish, later brownish and scaly.
+Branchlets (and immature growth) densely covered in pale orange-brown or tawny stellate tomentum; twigs become glabrous only at the third year.
+Older branchlets spotted with pale lenticels.
+Leaves evergreen, often bunched towards the tips of branches, 6–12 × 2–3.5 cm, leathery, narrowly oblanceolate to elliptic, base attenuate or wedge-shaped, rarely rounded, upper surface covered at first with yellowish tomentum, becoming glabrous, lower surface covered with white or tawny stellate tomentum, persisting till the end of the season, secondary veins forming a prominent herring-bone pattern, slightly raised beneath, 11–18 secondary veins on each side of the midrib, margins entire or finely serrated near the apex, apex acuminate; petiole 1–1.5 cm long and tawny-tomentose.
 Infructescence orange-tomentose, 1 cm long, with two cupules.
-Cupule bowl-shaped, 0.6–0.8 × 1.1–1.5 cm, outside and inside pale greyish or reddish brown-pubescent; scales in six to seven rings.
-Acorn ellipsoid to globose, with one-quarter to half of its length enclosed in the cupule, 1.5–2 cm long, stylopodium prominent, tomentose.
-Flowering May, fruiting October (China).
-Muir 1996, Huang et al. 1999, Menitsky 2005.
-Distribution CHINA: Fujian, Guangdong, Guizhou, Hunan, Zhejiang; JAPAN; TAIWAN.
-Habitat Broadleaf evergreen forest between 300 and 1500 m asl.
-USDA Hardiness Zone 8.
-Conservation status Not evaluated.
-Illustration Huang et al. 1999, Menitsky 2005; NT727.
-Cross-reference K88.
+Cupule bowl-shaped, 0.6–0.8 × 1.1–1.5 cm, outside and inside pale greyish or reddish brown-pubescent; scales in five to seven rings.
+Acorn ellipsoid to globose, with one-quarter to half of its length enclosed in the cupule, 1.5–2 cm long, glabrous save for the tomentose, prominent stylopodium, ripening in the first year.
+(Muir 1996; Huang et al. 1999; Menitsky 2005; le Hardÿ de Beaulieu & Lamant 2010).